oddbird/oddleventy/content/blog/elsewhere/netmag-mia.md

 My accountant was helping me sort out my taxes, and I wasn’t making it easy.
-I had a successful web agency, a small theatre company, a band preparing to tour, my second novel ready for publishing, an art show about to open, and an assortment of side projects --all creating a tangled mix of income and expenses.
+I had a successful web agency, a small theatre company, a band preparing to tour, my second novel ready for publishing, an art show about to open, and an assortment of side projects -- all creating a tangled mix of income and expenses.

 My accountant wasn’t the first to scold me, and she won’t be the last.